Skip to Content

 Things That Ruin Your Chainsaw Chain

-There are many unexpected elements that you have to face while working with a chainsaw.
-Many of the damage can kill your blade and chain in ways that you do not realize.
+You have to face many unexpected elements while working with a chainsaw.
+Much damage can kill your blade and chain in ways you do not realize.
 I’ll discuss the things that damage and ruin your chainsaw now.

 Improper Lubricant:

-When you use a wrong and improper lubricant to lubricate the bar and the chain, it can damage the whole thing.
-The damage will come from the overheating of the machine, and therefore the whole machine will be damaged.
+Using the wrong and improper lubricant to lubricate the bar and the chain can damage the whole thing.
+The damage will come from the machine overheating; therefore, the entire machine will be injured.

 Hitting a Nail:

-Many times wood had various materials inside them, which create a barrier for the chainsaw to work.
-If a chainsaw hits a nail, fence staples, and stuff like these, then the chain and the blade are sure to be damaged for good.
+Wood often had various materials inside, creating a barrier for the chainsaw to work.
+If a chainsaw hits a nail, fence staples, and stuff like that, the chain and the blade will be damaged for good.

 Cutting Ice:

-While working in the winter and especially if it’s snowing, you have to be careful while working because the ice can chip right through your blades and wear your chain out.
+While working in the winter, especially if it’s snowing, you must be careful because the Ice can chip through your blades and wear your chain out.

 Hitting Dirt and Rocks:

-Hitting rocks might the top reason for chainsaw blades to be damaged.
-While cutting through a wooden log on the ground, you are very much likely to face dirt and also rocks.
+Hitting rocks might be the top reason for chainsaw blades being damaged.
+You will likely face dirt and rocks while cutting through a wooden log on the ground.
 These rocks come in the way of the blade and damage the teeth In ways you can never imagine.

 Wrong Storage/Rust:

 The machine can easily get rusted if you don’t store it properly.
-The chain and the bar must be properly cleaned and lubricated for the chainsaw to be stored properly.
-Clean the chainsaw properly, especially the bar and the chain and then use oil and cover it while storing.
+The chain and the bar must be properly cleaned and lubricated for the chainsaw to be appropriately stored.
+Clean the chainsaw properly, especially the bar and the chai,n and then use oil and cover it while keeping it.

 Depending on these events that I have shared with you, the lifespan of your chainsaw hugely depends on the type of work you’re doing with it.
 The damage done to the chain and the chainsaw controls the lifespan of your chainsaw.